Automotive-Swift/VIN/README.md

 # VIN

-Handling Vehicle Information Numbers with Swift.
+A micro-library for handling ISO3780 Vehicle Information Numbers with Swift.